Rafaelcerq28/Projeto_SiteAdocao/README.md

 2. Import the project into your preferred IDE (Eclipse, IntelliJ, etc.).

-3. Configure the MySQL database connection using the information in the `config.properties` file.
+3. Install the MySQL database in your computer and run `script.sql` file, it is inside of DAO folder.

-4. Compile and run the project on Apache Tomcat.

-5. Access the website through your preferred web browser.

 ## Contributions